-As it is proved above the matricial closure operator behaves as an operator closure in a partial ordered, but in this case we have consider the category $\mathfrak{R}$ with the preorder induced by the monomorphims.
+As it proved above the matricial closure operator behaves as an operator closure in a partial ordered, but in this case we have consider the category $\mathfrak{R}$ with the preorder induced by the monomorphisms.